mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 | Automation and reducing complexity | 20%               |
 | Regular maintenance                | 10%               |

 The problem is that these numbers are hard to balance.
 Every new line of code increases maintenance cost.
-A 50,000-line codebase is going to require at least an order of magnitude more maintenance than a 3,000 line codebase.
+A 50,000-line codebase is going to require at least an order of magnitude more maintenance than a 3,000-line codebase.

 Granted, the 20% investment in complexity should reduce maintenance costs, but it won't always offset the load from new features.
 Last year we added support for H.264 video, but we had to integrate [Janus](https://janus.conf.meetecho.com/), a third-party WebRTC server.
 WebRTC is extremely complicated, so that single feature increased our maintenance burden by 20-30% overnight.